PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

 program is written.
 This is one of the benefits of object-oriented programming.

-Since we declared these views in the dictionary, we don\'t need to set them up in grWind\'s CLASSINIT: method, and can simply set them up directly at compile time.
+Since we declared these views in the dictionary, we don't need to set them up in grWind's CLASSINIT: method, and can simply set them up directly at compile time.
 If you look at the lines where we do this, you should be able to work out how we these views are positioned.
 We also give some alternative code, commented out.
 If you use these lines